slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Waiting is painful.
 Forgetting is painful.
-But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho* -->
+But not knowing which to do is the worst kind of suffering.' -- Paulo Coelho*
+- When I want someone to choose me, when I want an event to be different, when I want a life circumstance to change, I can only surrender to it.
+I can’t control it.
+Surrender is ACTIVE.
+It teams you up with the strongest part of yourself.
+Surrender is PEACEFUL.
+It lets anxiety take a break.
+“Anxiety, stop trying to control”.
+-->

 > *'It only hurts when you don’t have time to prepare for the fall' -- Tony Hawk*